BoardiesITSolutions/Android-MySQL-Connector/README.md

 To get the total number of rows you can call `resultset.getNumRows();`.

 ## Get column definitions
-The column definitions are stored in a `List&lt;ColumnDefinition&gt;`.
+The column definitions are stored in a `List<ColumnDefinition>`.
 You can get this using the following code snipper:

 ```
-List&lt;ColumnDefinition&gt; columns = result.getFields();
+List<ColumnDefinition> columns = result.getFields();
 ```

 You can then loop over the list to get ColumnDefinition for each column returned in the result set.
 Within the column